solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

   have an expiration date of 150 blocks (~80-90 seconds).
 - After signing a durable transaction you can store it in a database or a file or send it to another device to submit it later.
-- A durable transactions is made using a nonce account.
+- A durable transaction is created using a nonce account.
 A nonce account holds the authority and the nonce value which replaces the recent blockhash to make a durable transaction
-- Durable transactions must start with an `advanceNonce` instruction, and the nonce authority has to be a signer in the transaction.
+- Durable transactions must start with an `advanceNonce` instruction, and the nonce authority must be a signer of the transaction.
-- If the transaction fails for any reason other than the nonce advanced instruction the nonce will still get advanced, even though all other instruction will get reverted.
+- If the transaction fails for any reason other than the `advanceNonce` instruction, the nonce will still be advanced, even though all other instructions will be reverted.

 ## Overview

 Durable Nonces are a way to bypass the expiration date of regular transactions.
-To understand that better, we'll start by looking at the concepts behind regular transactions.
+To understand this more clearly, we'll start by looking at the concepts behind regular transactions.

-In Solana, transactions are made of three main parts:
+In Solana, transactions consist of three main parts:

-1. **Instructions**: Instructions are the operations that you want to perform on the blockchain, like transferring tokens, creating accounts, or calling a program.
+1. **Instructions**: Instructions are the operations you want to perform on the blockchain, like transferring tokens, creating accounts, or calling a program.
 These are executed in order.

-2. **Signatures**: Signatures are the proof that the transaction was signed by the required singers/authorities.
+2. **Signatures**: Signatures are proof that the transaction was signed by the required signers/authorities.
 For instance, if you are transferring SOL from your wallet to another, you'll need to sign the transaction so the network can verify that the transaction is valid.

 3. **Recent Blockhash**: The recent blockhash is a unique identifier for each transaction.
 It is used to prevent replay attacks, where an attacker records